Click on slideshow photos for description

 To this day the Petrova Gora site is still under no official protection, and, having unclear ownership, it continues to fall into further degradation.
 Despite protests from veterans groups and anti-fascists organizations, little effort is made by local/regional governments and municipalities to prevent the structure's further degradation nor have meaningful attempts been made to hold those destroying it responsible for such vandalism.
 What appear to be security cameras are in place around the complex, but it is unclear to what degree such measures have been effective or utilized in intercepting vandals or those who wish to destroy the complex.
 In an additional insult to those who still honor this monument site and wish it to be repaired, a series of communication antennas were mounted on top of the structure over recent decades.
 Some sources estimate that the full cost of rehabilitating and repairing the entire Petrova Gora complex would cost well over tens of millions of euros.
 Yet, despite this large cost, within the last few years, numerous organizations and groups have come forward with creative concepts for using the monument space, as well as developing restoration initiatives.

 Meanwhile, as the popularity of Yugoslav memorial architecture has spread internationally over the last decade or so, the monument at Petrova Gora has become one of the most popular sites attracting international attention.
 Not only has the monument been a draw for a growing number of international tourists, but artists, designers and other types of creators from around the world have become inspired by its unique architectural form, leading to its depiction appearing in a whole host of artworks, photographic collections, digital designs and other multimedia projects.
-Notably, the popular American-based New Zealand psychedelic band 'Unknown Mortal Orchestra' used a photo of the monument at Petrova Gora in their 2011 self-titled debut album (Photo 6).
-Meanwhile, in the fall of 2019, it was reported that the Petrova Gora site would be used as the backdrop for the filming for the German-produced Netflix series named "Tribes of Europa", which is to be released at some point in 2020.
+Notably, the popular American-based New Zealand psychedelic band 'Unknown Mortal Orchestra' used a photo of the monument at Petrova Gora in their 2011 self-titled debut album (Photo 8).
+Meanwhile, in the fall of 2019, it was reported that the Petrova Gora site was being used as the backdrop for the filming for the German-produced Netflix series named "Tribes of Europa", released in Feburary of 2021.

 Plaques, Engravings and Graffiti: